God’s Knot – Cord of Three Strands

 The White Strand represents the bride.
 Having been cleansed by salvation in Christ, the purity of the Bride is represented in white.
 As [name of bride] honors her husband and submits herself to the Lord, the Lord in turn will nurture and strengthen the marriage relationship.

 Ecclesiastes 4:12 reads, “Though one may be overpowered, two can defend themselves.
 A cord of three strands is not quickly broken.”
-Today, [name of groom] and [name of bride] have been woven together by God as ONE in marriage!
+Today, groom and bride have been woven together by God as ONE in marriage!